-Fleas are parasitic insects that are known for ingesting the blood of pets, and to a lesser extent, humans.
-Bites feel extremely itchy, and for some cats and dogs, this itchiness moves beyond an irritation to a serious allergy-like reaction from the salvia in the flea bite, which can cause an allergic response.
+Fleas are parasitic insects that are known for ingesting the blood of pets and to a lesser extent, humans.
+Bites feel extremely itchy, and for some cats and dogs, this itchiness moves beyond irritation to a serious allergy-like reaction from the salvia in the flea bite, which can cause an allergic response.
 And, since fleas can bite multiple hosts, they can easily pass along diseases from one animal to the next.

-As well as contracting diseases, pets can become anemic due to the fleas ingesting a lot of blood during feedings.
-Due to the volume of their offspring, once a flea is inside your home or on your pet, it’s very difficult to eradicate their presence.
+As well as contracting diseases, pets can become anemic due to fleas ingesting a lot of blood during feedings.
+Due to the volume of their offspring, once a flea is inside your home or on your pet, it’s very difficult to eradicate its presence.
 Most commonly, you or your pet will get cat fleas -- or Ctenocephalides felis.
 There are also dog fleas (Ctenocephalides canis), and people fleas (Pulex irritans), but these are less common.

 How Do You or Your Pet Get Fleas?